 Thyroid issues- this problem is hypothyroidism.
 Usually, this is not shown on a thyroid test.
 Excessive hair loss and lowering of body temperature can occur.

 Widespread pain- this can result in aching, throbbing, burning pain that goes deep within the muscles and stabbing.

 Sleep issues- you might have issues with falling and staying asleep.
-Sometime you may have restless sleep.
+Sometimes you may have restless sleep.

-Cramps, knotting and muscle weakness- your muscles feel very weaken, no matter how much you try to relax them.
-Pain due to fibromyalgia can be the reason of this muscle weakness.
+Cramps, knotting and muscle weakness- your muscles feel very weak, no matter how much you try to relax them.
+Pain due to fibromyalgia can be the reason for this muscle weakness.

-Brain fog- you might have issues with remembering things, focusing and using right words etc.
+Brain fog- you might have issues with remembering things, focusing, and using the right words, etc.

 Fatigue- this can be unbearable of all.
 You can feel fully drained of energy.

 Morning with stiffness- in early mornings, your muscles feel sore and you might feel more stiff than usual.